chochain/eforth/orig/40x/README.md

 \page 5
 ### Why
-Even with vocabulary, multi-tasking, and metacompilation (the black-belt stuffs of Forth greatness) delibrately dropped to reduce the complexity, eForth traditionally uses linear memory to host words of the entire dictionary, including codes and their parameters with a backward linked-list and hence the well-known term threading.
+Even with vocabulary, multi-tasking, and metacompilation (the black-belt stuffs of Forth greatness) deliberately dropped to reduce the complexity, eForth traditionally uses linear memory to host words of the entire dictionary, including codes and their parameters with a backward linked-list and hence the well-known term threading.
 This model is crucial when memory is scarce or compiler resource is just underwhelming.
 It, however, does create extra hurdle that sometimes hinder the learning of newbies.

 ### Synopsis
-With C++ implementation of Forth as the back drop, I experimented with verious changes to the classic Forth linear-memory model detailed in next section.
-By manually turning the rocks under each memory management scenarions to find out what could we do better.
+With C++ implementation of Forth as the back drop, I experimented with various changes to the classic Forth linear-memory model detailed in next section.
+By manually turning the rocks under each memory management scenarios to find out what could we do better.
 At the end of the day, the simplest vector-based token-threading implementation with just C++ compiler optimizer actually out perform all the following tuning, 10% on AMD and 25% on ESP32.
 So, respect Dr. Ting's original goal of creating an educational platform, I have decided to stick with the simplest, shortest code-base.